Creating your own virtual machine

 There are situations where you want to have a system, which you can manage by yourself as 'root', e.g. to install and test software.
 In such cases a virtual machine is a good idea.
 To create your own virtual machine on an ISG-managed Linux client proceed as followed:

-In '/scratch' create a directory <username>.
-In addition create '/scratch/<username>/VM' to store your finally created VM.
+On one of the machine's disks '/scratch' or '/scratch-second' (hereinafter referred to as: DISK) create a directory <username>.
+In addition create directory '/DISK/<username>/VM' to store your finally created VM.

 - Type following command on the console: